Pawfect Guide: 12 helpful tips to safely travel with your dog

 1) How to take care of your pup's health while traveling?

-The main reason why traveling with our dog seems like a problematic task is because we worry about our dog’s health.
+The main reason why travelling with our dog seems like a problematic task is because we worry about our dog’s health.
 Will they be safe?

 You must carefully consider your dog’s wellness position.
 If he is very young and untrained, sick or a senior with prior medical conditions, you must reconsider your decision to bring him along.
 He may be better off resting at home under the watchful eye of a pet sitter or a friend.